ritwikd/gt-dashboard/README.md

 Documentation
 ------------

+This project is distributed under the MIT license.

 The documentation for the project can be found [at the wiki].

 If you have any questions, feel free to submit an issue **tagged with "question"** (or I will close it), or email me at [ritzymail@gmail.com].